dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 > - [*notebooks/10_A_Fire_Damage.ipynb*](https://github.com/dustinlit/California_Fire_Severity/blob/main/notebooks/10_A_Fire_Damage.ipynb)

 **Key Findings:**
-- All models are struggle distinguishing the **Moderate** severity class due to the division of classes being relatively arbitrary.
+- All models struggle to distinguish the **Moderate** severity class due to the division of classes being relatively arbitrary.
 They may require validation from subject experts to increase performance.

 ## SHAP Feature Influence: